Using PrEP? Read here how!

 To get PrEP, you need a doctor who will prescribe it and arrange tests for you.
 You have three options for this:

-• General Practitioner (GP)
+- General Practitioner (GP)

 Ask your GP to prescribe PrEP for you.
 While most doctors recognize the benefits of PrEP, we know from experience that some GPs may be hesitant to prescribe it.
 Don’t be discouraged.
 Consider bringing this professional PrEP guideline printout to your GP, which explains exactly what your doctor needs to do to support you properly.
 A rule of thumb is: if you have to put in a lot of effort to convince your GP to give you a PrEP prescription, find another doctor.

 PrEPnu has a list of GPs who are definitely willing to prescribe PrEP.
 You can find the list here.
 If you can’t find a GP in your area on this list, try to find a doctor through one of the alternatives below.
-The disadvantage of getting PrEP through your GP is that you’ll need to buy it at the pharmacy (± €30 / 30 pills), and the STI tests you get through your GP will be charged against your own risk in your health insurance.
+The disadvantage of getting PrEP through your GP is that the STI tests you get through your GP will be charged against your own risk in your health insurance. - Municipal Health Service (GGD)

-Since August 1, 2019, some STI clinics of the Municipal Health Service (GGD) offer PrEP care and provision.
-The significant advantage here is that everything is available under one roof, from STI tests to buying PrEP.
-Also, PrEP is much cheaper here than through your GP, only €7.50 per month.
-The catch is that there are limited spots available.
+The STI clinics of the Municipal Health Service (GGD) offer PrEP care and provision.
+The significant advantage here is that GGDs have a lot of experience in offering PrEP care, and that consultations and tests are free of charge.
+The catch is that there are limited spots available and you may be confronted with a waiting list.
 This PrEP option is mainly intended for people with limited financial means or those who couldn’t get it through their GP.
-You can find the STI clinics of the GGD near you here.
+You can find the STI clinics of the GGD near you here. - Online service or clinic

 If you’re having trouble, send us a message.